🧬

 Official measurements, coat, and temperament

-• Coat: A mass of small, tight curls lying close to the skin, extending from the occiput to the tail.
+• Coat: The defining feature is a mass of small, tight, crisp curls covering the body from the occiput to the tail tip.

 Breed Trivia